RepoDynamics/PyPackIT/docs/website/source/intro/background/methodologies/index.md

 as part of the pull request workflow.
 This automation reduces manual overhead and speeds up the delivery process without compromising reliability.

+(bg-tdd)=
+## Test-Driven Development

+Test-Driven Development (TDD) is a software development methodology that emphasizes writing automated tests before writing the actual code.
+This approach ensures that development is guided by predefined test cases, promoting code quality and reducing the likelihood of defects.
+TDD follows a cyclical process, often referred to as Red-Green-Refactor:

+1. **Red**: Write a test case for a new functionality, which initially fails because the code has not yet been implemented.
+2. **Green**: Write the minimum amount of code needed to make the test pass.
+3. **Refactor**: Improve the code structure while ensuring that the test continues to pass.

+This iterative process encourages developers to focus on the functionality and correctness of their code, resulting in robust and maintainable systems.

+TDD has several advantages.
+By writing tests first, developers gain clarity on the requirements and expected behavior of the system.
+The presence of comprehensive test suites facilitates early detection of bugs, reduces regression risks, and provides a safety net during refactoring.
+Additionally, TDD promotes modular design, as code written to pass specific tests tends to be simpler and more focused.

+However, TDD also comes with challenges.
+Writing tests before code may initially slow down development, and it requires discipline and experience to write effective test cases.
+Despite these challenges, TDD is widely used in industries where quality and reliability are critical, such as healthcare, finance, and aerospace.
+When implemented effectively, TDD enhances software quality, streamlines debugging, and fosters a test-centric development culture.